isaacfungg/obsidian/Mortgage Broker Course/Review Mistakes.md

 #### Lesson 9
-`Capital Market`: Where long-term funds are raised and invested `Money Market`: Short term investments (less than a year) `Interest Accruing Loan`: Loan where no payments are made until maturity (usually less than a year)
+`Capital Market`: Where long-term funds are raised and invested `Money Market`: Short term investments (less than a year)

 Both federal and provincial governments provide mortgage loans